 An Alert Level Boundary separates areas that are at Alert Level 3 from the rest of New Zealand.
 To travel across Alert Level Boundaries you’ll need to apply for Business Travel Documents.
 Here is information on current boundaries and the process of applying.

-The government has announced a new process for travel during a resurgence of COVID-19.
 During a regional resurgence, travel into or out of an affected region may be limited with a COVID-19 Alert Level Boundary.

 It’s important to note that travel will only be allowed for specific reasons and within specific parameters.
 You must adhere to the conditions under which your exemption was granted.